 Like iOS, Android also an inbuilt TTS, but it only works, if the apps have this feature integrated.
 Like in Google Books, you can use the TTS.
-However, you can not select text and make it speak out like we did in iOS.
+However, you can not select text and make it speak out as we did in iOS.

 But, there is a simple solution.
-Simply, share the web page to the Pocket’s android app, and then use its TTS feature to make it read out loud.
-To read out text from other documents like PDF, Word document, eBooks etc, try Voice Aloud Reader.
+Simply, share the web page to the Pocket’s Android app, and then use its TTS feature to make it read out loud.
+To read out text from other documents like PDF, Word document, eBooks, etc, try Voice Aloud Reader.